 Food and business cannot be separated anymore!
 Because of this, many organizations take potential employees out for a meal as another strategy of interviewing candidates.
 If you are applying for a position that involves a lot of client contact the employer may want to make sure you are making a good impression of yourself and representing the organization well.
 Like it or not, good manners are associated with competence in your job and in business…they say a lot about you!!
 So do not get too comfortable or relaxed if you are taken out to lunch as part of the selection process.
 No matter how informal, you are still being interviewed!

 If you are confident with your manners and etiquette, you will feel comfortable in any situation, no matter how formal.
-If you are not confident, please consider attending the Career Development Etiquette Dinner (offered every semester) and looking through materials in our resource library.
+If you are not confident, please consider attending the Career Development Etiquette Dinner (offered every semester) and looking through materials in our resource library and on Handshake.
 These resources will help answer any questions you may have on the several basic components to proper etiquette listed below:

 - Introductions & Making Conversation